Japan in Winter: Jan 12—24, 2013

 Then we will continue toward the coastal capes and wetlands of southeast Hokkaido.
 We will likely encounter dozens of sea-eagles in the area, where Steller’s outnumber White-tailed Sea-Eagles by ten to one.
 Even from the shore we can appreciate the richness of the seabirds in the coastal waters of the region, with the chance of such pelagic species as Spectacled Guillemot and Pelagic Cormorant.

 We will also spend two nights at a restful ryokan—a traditional Japanese inn—nestled in the woods.
 This is one of the best sites in the world to see Blakiston’s Fish-Owl.
 In the whole of Hokkaido there may be less than 30 breeding pairs of this bird—one of the world’s largest and rarest owls.
 Although there is no guarantee, we have a good chance to see this amazing bird.

-Two days in the vicinity of Karuizawa in the foothills of the Japanese Alps will add some superb possibilities among Japanese birds, such as Baikal Teal, Smew, Long-billed Plover, Mountain Hawk-Eagle, Crested Kingfisher, Japanese Woodpecker, Elegant Bunting, Pallas’s Rosefinch, Long-tailed Rosefinch, Japanese Waxwing, and Brown Dipper.
+Two days in the vicinity of Karuizawa in the foothills of the Japanese Alps will add some superb possibilities among Japanese birds, such as Baikal Teal, Smew, Falcated Duck, Long-billed Plover, Mountain Hawk-Eagle, Crested Kingfisher, Japanese Woodpecker, Japanese Wagtail, Elegant Bunting, Pallas’s Rosefinch, Long-tailed Rosefinch, Japanese Waxwing, and Brown Dipper.

-Other birds possible include Eastern Spot-billed and Falcated ducks; Eastern Water Rail; Oriental Turtle-Dove; Bull-headed Shrike; Brown-eared Bulbul; Daurian Redstart; Pale, Brown-headed, Dusky, and White’s thrushes; White-cheeked Starling; Japanese Grosbeak; Hawfinch; Eurasian Bullfinch; Oriental Greenfinch; Brambling; and Large-billed Crow, to mention a few.
+Other birds possible include Eastern Spot-billed Duck; Whooper Swan; Eastern Water Rail; Oriental Turtle-Dove; Bull-headed Shrike; Brown-eared Bulbul; Daurian Redstart; Pale, Brown-headed, Dusky, and White’s thrushes; White-cheeked Starling; Japanese Grosbeak; Hawfinch; Eurasian Bullfinch; Oriental Greenfinch; Brambling; and Large-billed Crow, to mention a few.

 Mix of nice hotel accommodations and several nights in restful, traditional Japanese inns; excellent Japanese cuisine; generally easy, non-strenuous walking, plus some walking on snowy trails; cool to cold weather.